naofumi0115/PAV-Training/exercises/tut2.md

 ![have route](images/tut2-route.png)

 3.1 Create the route engine.
-This class allow you add the sub uri need to be routed.
+This class allow you add the sub uri need to be routed to an array, after that, it will be used to check each request URL from client and forward to the correct page.

+> This time, you just need to understand what this `route.php` do? and how it solve above problem is okay.
+>
+> If you want to undertand more and deeply about the code inside, `you have to do that by yourself`
 ```php
 // src/helpers/route.php
 <?php